jrc13245/dxvk/README.md

 For [Turtle WoW](https://turtle-wow.org/):

-- Enable Hardware Cursor in game Video Options
+- Enable Hardware Cursor in game Video Options.
+While DXVK 2.5 does support software cursor, in my understanding hardware cursor should provide better performance, so I would currently keep enlargement code to hardware cursor only.

 - Windows 11: Put d3d9.dll under the same folder with WoW.exe